activecollab/jobsqueue/README.md

 [![Build Status](https://travis-ci.org/activecollab/jobsqueue.svg?branch=master)](https://travis-ci.org/activecollab/jobsqueue)

-Reason for existence: it's light, with very little dependencies.
+Reason for existence: it's light, with very few dependencies.
 It can be used with cron + database powered queues for people who are not allowed to run a proper messaging or job management server.
 Or you can execute jobs through proper messaging or job manager with it.